che-incubator/che-code/README.md

 - `codiconCssFilePath` - the codicon css file path, should contain css styles for `codicon`s, content of the file is appended to [the coressponding css file](https://github.com/che-incubator/che-code/blob/main/code/src/vs/base/browser/ui/codicons/codicon/codicon.css), please see an example of the content [here](https://github.com/che-incubator/che-code/blob/803b864e8411bd57d617dabddfd8a132fac6c743/code/src/vs/base/browser/ui/codicons/codicon/codicon.css#L29-L33)

 Please note:
--  it's expected that all paths in the `branding/product.json` file are relative to the `branding` folder.
+-  All paths in the `branding/product.json` file must be relative to the `branding` folder.
 For example, `workbenchConfigFilePath` field has `anyFolder/myConfigFiles/workbench-config.json` value.
 It means that the config file can be found by the path: `che-code/branding/anyFolder/myConfigFiles/workbench-config.json`
-- At the moment the [branding.sh script](https://github.com/che-incubator/che-code/blob/main/branding/branding.sh) is not run automatically (at building project, for example), it should be integrated in the project workflow.
+- At the moment the [branding.sh script](https://github.com/che-incubator/che-code/blob/main/branding/branding.sh) is not run automatically when building this project.
+It needs to be integrated into the build process of the [downstream branded project or product](https://github.com/redhat-developer/devspaces-images/blob/devspaces-3-rhel-8/devspaces-code/build/scripts/sync.sh#L96).

 # License